This topic includes up-to-date information about any known issues related to Ideate StyleManager.

 Note on the screenshot, the ‘correct’ built-in pattern has “-” usage and no “*” after the name.

-Ideate StyleManager is currently under-reporting the material usage for custom object styles.
+Ideate StyleManager was under-reporting the material usage for custom object styles.
 Example: If a material is referenced by a custom object style but those custom object styles are not otherwise in use, then StyleManager is reporting the usage for that material as “0”. — fixed in July 2019 release.

 For some joined wall conditions, the merge process cannot complete and will trigger a Revit error.
 We recommend that you use the Cancel option within the Revit warning.
 The results will show that the usage was not replaced.
 To resolve this error, select the wall/floor/ceiling type from the Usage pane, and use the Edit Type button to manually swap the material.